Do I have to use a pharmacy in the PPN?

 Yes.
 In order to access the waiver of per script fee

-($4) and the lower cost preferred rates you must provide your drug card information to the pharmacist at the point of sale.
-If the drug card information is not presented, you will not benefit from the lower cost preferred arrangement.
+($4) and the lower cost preferred rates you must provide your drug card to the pharmacist at the point of sale.
+If the drug card is not presented, you will not benefit from the lower cost preferred arrangement.